 Most brides and grooms send invitations with the purpose of having you present on their special day rather than for what you can give.
 The closer you are to the couple the more you may want to spend.
 If the bride is your sister, cousin, or best friend, the value of the gift will most likely be higher than if she is your co-worker.
 Set an amount you can afford and only look for gifts that stay within your gift-giving budget.
 In other words, don't go into debt to impress someone with an expensive wedding gift.

 There is nothing wrong with giving cash to the couple since many newlyweds just starting out need money more than anything else.
 If you mail a cash gift, make sure it is in the form of a check.
 If you wait until the day of the wedding, place your cash gift in a protected box, guarded basket, or in the hands of the bride or groom.

 Are Wedding Gifts Required?

 You are never under obligation to give a gift, but it is always good form to do so if you attend the wedding.
 However, if you are unable to attend, you should send a congratulatory card, either with or without a gift.
-You may choose to participate with other people for a coworker’s wedding gift, but you are not obligated to do so.
+You may choose to participate with other people and chip in for a coworker’s wedding gift, but you are not obligated to do so.

 Appropriate Wedding Gifts